Walk-and-Relate: A Random-Walk-based Algorithm for Representation Learning on Sparse Knowledge Graphs: Proposed Approach: Walk-and-Relate (WAR)

 \subsubsection{Using basis decomposition}

-Similar to Relational Graph Convolutional Network (R-GCN)~\cite{schlichtkrull2018modeling}, we can use basis-decomposition as a way to share parameters among the representations for relations (and metapaths).
-With the basis decomposition, the representation $r_{\mathfrak{m}}$ is defined as follows:
+Similar to Relational Graph Convolutional Network (R-GCN)~\cite{schlichtkrull2018modeling}, we use basis-decomposition as a way to share parameters among the representations for relations (and metapaths).
+With basis decomposition, the representation $r_{\mathfrak{m}}$ is defined as follows:

 i.e. we calculate the representation $r_{\mathfrak{m}}$ as a linear combination of basis transformations $r_b: 1\leq b \leq B$ with coefficients $a_{\mathfrak{m},b}: 1\leq b \leq B$ such that only the coefficients depend on $\mathfrak{m}$.
 This approach does introduce additional parameters that grow exponentially with the lengths of the considered metapaths, but the number of coefficients are much smaller in size as compared to the representation size.